Looking for a responsibility chart that actually works? Try this free printable, and be sure to use the tips to make the most out of this method!

 If they did the chore well in 10 minutes, they’d immediately earn a penny.
 (That’s “child did it” well and not white glove perfect!)

 Kids could also earn a penny if their room was clean when Mom randomly checks it throughout the day.
 If a child volunteered to take on an extra task they could earn 2 pennies.

 The children can keep their pennies in their piggy bank or turn them in at the end of the week for a prize.

-You could set up a chart for prizes.
-So many pennies might equal a tractor or motorcycle ride, a family movie night, ice cream with Mom or Dad, or whatever works for your family.
+Prizes could be things like a ride on a 4 wheeler or tractor, a family movie night, ice cream with Mom or Dad, or whatever works for your family.

 How to Keep It Simple

-Pitch in with them.
+- Jump in.
 When they see you working along side them, they’ll naturally work harder themselves.
 Kids are resentful when they don’t see a parent actively working.
-Even if you’re paying bills, to them you’re playing games on the computer while they work.
+(Remember that even if you’re paying bills, to them you’re “playing games on the computer” while they work.)

 First, brainstorm chores you’ll add to the charts.
 (Remember what I said about the dishwasher?)

 Once you have a list of ideas, break them into charts for each of your children.